Transfusion-dependent anemia: Major causes

-There are numerous causes for transfusion dependent anemia, typically due to diseases affecting the blood.

 Thalassemia

 Alpha-thalassemia

-Hemoglobin Barts hydrops fetalis is the most severe form of alpha-thalassemia, and individuals with this disease have severe anemia during the fetal stage of development.
+Hemoglobin Barts hydrops fetalis is the most severe form of alpha-thalassemia, and individuals with this disease have severe anemia in the womb before birth.
 It has been considered as fatal until advances in treatment were made.
 Patients that survive hemoglobin Barts hydrops fetalis will become transfusion dependent.

 Beta-thalassemia

 Beta thalassemia causes decreased functional hemoglobin production, and blood transfusions can be given to maintain a sufficient hemoglobin level.
-Patients with beta thalassemia major are more affected and are recommended to receive transfusion throughout their lives.
+Patients with the most severe form, beta thalassemia major, develop severe anemia during the first few months after birth and require regular transfusions throughout their lives.

 Myelodysplastic syndromes (MDS)

-Myelodysplastic syndromes are disorders where defective blood cells are produced by an abnormal bone marrow, resulting in anemia.
-Severe cases may require ongoing transfusions, and around 70% of people with myelodysplastic syndromes become transfusion dependent at some point.
-Patients who are initially considered to be lower-risk may experience disease progression as a result of becoming dependent on blood transfusion when they become increasingly unresponsive to alternative treatments.
+Myelodysplastic syndromes are a group of cancers in which blood cells in the bone marrow do not mature, and as a result, do not develop into healthy blood cells resulting in anemia.
+Severe cases require ongoing transfusions, and around 70% of people with myelodysplastic syndromes become transfusion dependent at some point.

 Diagnosis

-Diagnosis of transfusion dependent anemia is challenging because this anemia is caused by multiple diseases.
-Therefore, other than diagnosing anemias that require transfusion, diagnosis for the two main causes (beta-thalassemia and myelodysplastic syndromes) of transfusion dependent anemia is also important.

-Transfusion dependent anemia

-Diagnosis of transfusion-dependent anemia is similar to the diagnosis of all other kinds of anemia, which primarily depends on one's complete blood count.
-Units of red blood cells required is examined to diagnose transfusion dependent anemia.
-Patients that need more than 2 units of red blood cells every 28 days are considered transfusion dependent.
-Diagnosed patients require frequent and regular transfusion for survival.
+TDA is a classification of the severity of disease according to the frequency of transfusion and the consequences of no treatment; as such there is no diagnostic method.
+There are multiple possible causes of transfusion dependency and so the underlying anemia must be diagnosed for effective treatment.

 Myelodysplastic syndromes (MDS)

-As 70% of myelodysplastic syndrome patients exhibit transfusion dependent anemia, diagnosis of MDS can also help indicate transfusion dependency.
-Diagnosis of it is complexed with great diversity of symptoms, and therefore most patients are only diagnosed with myelodysplastic syndromes when seeking clinical advice after experiencing symptoms of anemia.
+Between 60% and 80% of MDS patients receive transfusions.
+Diagnosis is difficult as a number of other syndromes give similar symptoms.Mmost patients are only diagnosed with MDS when seeking clinical advice after experiencing symptoms of anemia.